320th Air Expeditionary Wing: Medium Bomber Era

 320th Air Refueling Squadron Boeing KC-97G Stratofreighter at Thule AB 1953.

-The 320th Bombardment Wing, Medium (BW) was activated at March Air Force Base, California on 1 December 1952.
+The 320th Bombardment Wing, Medium was activated at March Air Force Base, California on 1 December 1952.
 The 320th BW assumed the assets of the 106th Bombardment Wing, a federalized New York Air National Guard unit which was brought onto active duty during the Korean War.

 At March, the wing was initially equipped with second-line Boeing B-29 Superfortresses and conducted global bombardment training and air refueling operations to meet Strategic Air Command (SAC) commitments.
 The wing was also employed for training Air Force Reservists and Air National Guardsmen to backfill rotating B-29 Superfortress combat crews which were deployed by Fifteenth Air Force to Far East Air Forces serving in the Korean War.

 The wing replaced its propeller-driven B-29s with new Boeing B-47E Stratojet swept-wing medium bombers capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union in 1953.
 The wing trained the initial B-47 cadre for the 96th Bombardment Wing, from December 1953 to January 1955 and subsequently deployed as a wing to RAF Brize Norton, England from 5 June to 4 September 1954 and Andersen Air Force Base, Guam from 5 October 1956 to 11 January 1957.
 In the late 1950s, the B-47 Stratojet was considered to be reaching obsolescence, and was being phased out of SAC's strategic arsenal.
 Aircraft were reassigned to other SAC units as replacements in late 1959 and 1960 becoming non-operational.